 Community | Learning | Leadership

-The Network has nearly 1,000 active members from across the globe and across the social good spectrum, including leaders from the Ford Foundation, Robert Wood Johnson Foundation, The Pittsburgh Foundation, and World Wildlife Fund.
+Fast forward to today, and The Network counts over 3,000 members from across the globe and across the social good spectrum, including leaders from the Ford Foundation, the Bill and Melinda Gates Foundation, the Robert Wood Johnson Foundation, the Metropolitan Museum of Art, the William and Flora Hewlett Foundation, The Pittsburgh Foundation, and World Wildlife Fund, and hundreds more.

 You don’t have to go it alone.

 The Communications Network’s Board of Directors are among the most senior and experienced communications leaders in the social sector.

 Meet the dedicated staff behind The Communications Network.

 Our Strategic Plan

 The Communications Network’s Board, with valuable input from Network members, formulated a new strategic plan to guide the organization through 2021.
 The strategic plan reflects the Network’s core values—Community, Learning, and Leadership.